 Bigbang, the Korean boy band and its two most popular members, G-Dragon and Taeyang, have proven an interesting topic of discussion of late, as their visibility has notably expanded beyond the borders of Korea.
-The band’s two most fashion-minded members, along with a number of other Korean superstar artists, including boy band BTS and CL of 2NE1, are penetrating the fashion industry and its probably only upwards from here.
+The band’s two most fashion-minded members, along with a number of other Korean superstar artists, including boy bands BTS and EXO, and CL and Dara of 2NE1, are penetrating the fashion industry and its probably only upwards from here.

 It makes sense for a number of reasons.
 Consider the fact that fashion – in its current form – is largely driven by social media.
 Most fashion brands are firmly plugged into nearly every social media platform, including Weibo, a Twitter x Facebook hybrid, which is one of the most popular sites in China.
 Marketing of the social media kind has experienced growth that is nearly exponential over the past decade, in particular.

 For fashion brands, this includes straightforward advertising (think: “Sponsored” posts on Instagram) but maybe more importantly, it includes the creation and maintenance of brand recognition.
 This often comes in the form of influencer marketing (the marketing products and services to those and by those who have a sway over the things other people buy).

 Enter: the aforementioned K Pop stars, who are larger than life in Asia and online.
 Consider CL, or “The Baddest Female” as fans have dubbed her on the heels of her 2013 number one hit.
 The rapper, singer, songwriter, and bona fide style icon, can be spotted sitting front row at shows like Chanel and Moschino and stepping out in designs from cutting-edge labels like Vetements and Hood By Air.
 She can also be seen in regional Maybelline ads or with girl group, 2NE1, which has been touring the world.